mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Worlds cultural zone.
-These worlds were settled by pureblood Syleans and people of mixed Sylean blood after the formation of the Third Imperium and were casually referred to as ‘the Sylean Worlds’ long before they acquired the official designation.
+These worlds were settled by pureblood Syleans and people of mixed Sylean blood after the formation of the Third Imperium and were casually referred to as 'the Sylean Worlds' long before they acquired the official designation.
 During the Civil War, the Moot refused to endorse many of the pretenders who laid claim to the throne.
-Naval battles were fought in Capital and other nearby star systems.
-The Sylean Worlds called upon the Imperial Navy’s 1st and 4th Fleets to protect Capital and the heart of the Imperium.
+Naval battles were fought in [[Capital]] and other nearby star systems.
+The Sylean Worlds called upon the Imperial Navy's 1st and 4th Fleets to protect [[Capital]] and the heart of the Imperium.
 The Moot waited for a proper candidate to appear and, for a time, the Sylean worlds became an autonomous region.
 To a degree, this event inoculated the rest of the Imperium from the chaos of the Civil War.
 The move localised the conflict and enabled the remainder of the Imperium to

-carry on, unaffected by events on Capital.
+carry on, unaffected by events on [[Capital]].
 The region was later converted into an official cultural zone to harbour and preserve Sylean culture and serve as a reminder that when things get tough, the Imperium closes ranks and safeguards its capital.

 The subsector has two reserve worlds, Lectorsen and Crompton.
-Lectorsen’s unique twilight-band jungles caught the interest of Emperor Martin II, an avid naturalist who made it an Imperial protectorate and emplaced a soft interdiction to strictly control access to the planet.
+Lectorsen's unique twilight-band jungles caught the interest of Emperor Martin II, an avid naturalist who made it an Imperial protectorate and emplaced a soft interdiction to strictly control access to the planet.
-The world’s extensive staff of administrative and wildlife maintenance professionals carefully cultivate the planet to preserve its pristine state.
+The world's extensive staff of administrative and wildlife maintenance professionals carefully cultivate the planet to preserve its pristine state.
 With a far smaller staff, Crompton has been reserved as a playground for the Imperial family and other high-ranking nobles who come for rest and recreation.
-Crompton’s hardy ecosphere is stocked with game from throughout the Imperium.
-Its staff conducts, extensive safaris for the world’s guests, during which they may hunt or simply observe its animals.
+Crompton's hardy ecosphere is stocked with game from throughout the Imperium.
+Its staff conducts, extensive safaris for the world's guests, during which they may hunt or simply observe its animals.

 There is a cultural rift between the Sylean Worlds and